Inside: Here you’ll find a not so minimalist list of minimalist gift ideas. 100 to be exact!

-- Regift something from your own childhood (I had saved a handmade doll from my grandmother and was able to regift it to my daughter.
-She adores it, because it was mine.)
+- Regift something from your own childhood (I had saved a handmade doll from my grandmother and regifted it to my daughter.
+She adores it, because it was mine)

 - Bathing suits, sprinkler and goggles (go great with swim lesson gift certificate)

-- Gloves! (seriously, my son just lost 2 pairs in 3 days!)
+- Gloves!
+(This company sells singles replacement gloves!
+Seriously, my son just lost 2 pairs in 3 days!)